h4ckst0ck/dbus-solaredge/README.md

    `ln -s /data/dbus-solaredge/service/ /opt/victronenergy/service/dbus-solaredge`

-   The supervisor should automatically start this service within seconds.
+   The supervisor should automatically start this service within seconds, if not simply reboot your system.

 5. If the gridmeter does not show up in the console, please ensure you have configured AC-In as "Grid" see (https://community.victronenergy.com/questions/82440/multiplus-vrm-system-overview-ac-input-not-availab.html)

+### Upgrading Venus OS

+If you are upgrading your Venus OS you will have to re-add the symlink for autostarting the python script (Repeat step 4 from the above installation instructions).

 ### Debugging